michel-pi/michel-pi.github.io/_posts/2020-06-01-harmony-detection.md

 But how many people know that you can patch any .Net method at runtime and hook them to modify parameters, return values or even supress calls?

 Hooking can be used to bypass DRM and other licensing methods within every .Net assembly.

 Web requests can be sniffed and modified regardless of SSL encryption.
 And thats just what came into my head when i first thought about it.

-In order to prevent people analysing or modifying our application we need to know how armony and the underlying MonoMod Framework work.
+In order to prevent people analysing or modifying our application we need to know how Harmony and the underlying MonoMod Framework work.

-With the gained knowledge we will try to address several ways on how to detect the presence of a hooked (or patched) method at runtime.
+With the gained knowledge we will try to address multiple ways on how to detect the presence of a hooked (or patched) method at runtime.

 ### What is Harmony